 Everyone who lived through 11 September, 2001 remembers where and how they learned of that day’s terrorist attacks – including political leaders.

-Twenty years later, here’s a look back at how some of the world’s most prominent leaders experienced that day.
+More than 20 years later, here’s a look back at how some of the world’s most prominent leaders experienced that day.

 George W Bush